-Pathogen/disease Age Species Clinical signs Preventive elements Suitable treatment choice (refer to decision tree) Notes 7 but it is not registered for birds laying eggs for human consumption.
+Pathogen/disease Age Species Clinical signs Preventive elements Suitable treatment choice (refer to decision tree) Notes but it is not registered for birds laying eggs for human consumption.
 Dysbacteriosis (non-specific bacterial enteritis) Most commonly seen in broiler chickens from 7-42 days of age.
 Chickens (broilers and layers).
 Diarrhoea.
 Water intake may be increased or irregular.
 Excessive fluid content throughout the small intestine.
 Wet faeces in the rectum.
 Voluminous caeca, often with gas bubbles.
 Dietary changes, feed interruptions and subclinical coccidiosis may be contributory factors.
 No single bacterial species appears to be responsible.
 Rather this problem results from a disruption of the normal flora of the gut.
 Competitive exclusion (introduction of 'normal adult flora') in day-old chicks reduces the risk of this problem.
 Feed acidification may be helpful in some circumstances.
 Water hygiene and good litter quality are important.
 It can occur in free range layers after consuming water pooling on the range.
 Careful choice of any feed enzymes and matching them with local raw materials can have an impact on the substrates available to intestinal bacteria.
 Good control of coccidiosis.
 Good quality feed ingredients.
 Feed additives, such as probiotics, prebiotics, short chain and medium chain fatty acids and essential oils, have been used to support gut integrity.
 Generally, antimicrobials are not used.
 It is important to address the underlying cause.
 Enterococcus species All ages.
 Chickens.
-Enterococcus species isolated from birds with clinical disease include Enterococcus avium, Enterococcus cecorum, Enterococcus durans, Enterococcus faecalis, Enterococcus faecium and Enterococcus hirae.
-Infection may result in: • septicaemia • lameness, with spinal abscessation at free thoracic vertebrae, Prevention of immunosuppressive diseases and conditions is required, because enterococcosis is often secondary to another disease.
+Enterococcus species isolated from birds with clinical disease include Enterococcus avium, Enterococcus cecorum, Enterococcus faecalis, Enterococcus faecalis, enterococus faecalis, enterococus faecalis, enterococus faecalis, enterococus faecalis, enterocus faecal Prevention of immunosuppressive diseases and conditions is required, because enterococcosis is often secondary to another disease.
 In addition, ensuring proper cleaning and disinfection of facilities can reduce environmental reservoirs of the bacteria.
 Water hygiene is also important.
 Enterococcal species are resistant to drying and can survive for prolonged periods in the environment.
 Hatchery and egg hygiene are important for control, especially if using injectable vaccines.
 See 'Colibacillosis'.
 Antimicrobial susceptibility testing should be performed to ensure that the most efficacious antimicrobial is used.
 Several antimicrobials, including amoxicillin, erythromycin, tylosin, oxytetracycline and chlortetracycline have been used to treat acute and subacute enterococcosis.
 Clinically affected birds respond well early in the course of the disease, but treatment efficacy decreases as the disease progresses.
-Enterococcus species are part of the normal flora in poultry, but car cause secondary infections, so control of primary diseases can prevent enterococcal infections.
+Enterococcus species are part of the normal flora in poultry, but can cause secondary infections, so control of primary diseases can prevent enterococcal infections.
 Clinical signs of enterococcosis are related to septicaemia, and treatment is effective if provided in the early stages of the disease.
-If enterococcosis becomes chronic, skeletal diseases have been reported, and treatment efficacy decreases with chronicity. resulting in birds sitting with legs extended cranially • increased late losses in hatchability
+If enterococcosis becomes chronic, skeletal diseases have been reported, and treatment efficacy decreases with chronicity.